Mario (tenor): Exiled in Paris

 After fleeing Piedmont, he landed with his comrades at a fishermen's town on the French coast near Nice.
 There he stayed for a few weeks at the cottage of an English fisherman named Captain Davis, a friend of Lord Byron's.
 Then, disguised as a French fisherman, he travelled to San Lorenzo al Mare to meet one of his brothers-in-law, Lieutenant Roych.
 Roych had arranged for Mario to have a secret meeting with his mother, the Marchioness of Candia.
 The marchioness provided Mario with gold coins and clothing sufficient for him to escape to the French capital.
 He intended to return to Turin after a few months to resume his studies at the military academy as his father expected.

 Soon after this, the young nobleman travelled as a fugitive disguised as a comedian.
 In Paris he was hosted at "l'hôtel particulier" of the Prince and Princess of Belgiojoso.
 Being also Italians in exile, they showed Count Giovanni M. de Candia kindness and hospitality and were instrumental in the launching his singing career.
-At the princess's parties, Giovanni Mario began to entertain with his singing while meeting many celebrities of the time, among them Lady Blessington, George Sand, Alfred de Musset, Honoré de Balzac, Alessandro Manzoni and Heinrich Heine.
+At the princess's parties, Giovanni Mario began to entertain with his singing while meeting many celebrities of the time, among them Lady Blessington, Franz Liszt, Frédéric Chopin, Hector Berlioz, George Sand, Alfred de Musset, Honoré de Balzac, Alessandro Manzoni and Heinrich Heine.

 Soon Mario was made welcome in Parisian salons and in the city's radical milieu.
 He was especially welcomed at the salon events of Princess Cristina Belgiojoso, where he was appreciated as an amateur tenor.
 For a time he earned his living by giving fencing and horseriding lessons.
 The Marquess of Brême (who was from a noble Piedmontese family and one of his father's old friends) became one of Mario's most helpful financial supporters.
 The marquess also served as mentor to Mario while he was making the transition to a musical career.